 “What does that mean?
 What does it look like?”

 “In this world?”
 He tilted his head almost dismissively.
 “Regular stuff.
 Sugar.
 Rice.
 Rum.”

 He waved his hand in the air.
 The other hand gathered up his cocked hat and settled it on his head.

 “Of course,” I said.
 “But, is there a way of knowing its real import?”

 “If you’re methodical,” he said.
 “Which you are.
-Which is while you’ll be here awhile.”
+Which is why you’ll be here awhile.”

 I stared at Juan’s pistol.
 I needed some grease before I could put it all back together.

 He frowned a grin and shook his head.
 “Master Randolph.
 That won’t do.
 That’s not proper at all.”